wardbell/ngc-validate/README.md

 > Coincidentally, the sample app also demonstrates "Standalone Components" and other new features of Angular v14.

+### License

+MIT.
+Please steal anything you see that you like!.

 ### Form-Driven Validation

 In Form-Driven validation, each form component validates user input to _its own controls_ using validation rules embedded in the component's logic.
 These rules only are only applied when the user is entering data on that form.